thubregtsen/qhack/blogpost.md

 </p>
 The Rigetti machine through the AWS cloud servers provided valuable insights in the performance of the kernel when subjected to noise, and was, apart from a factor 10 mistake, well within budget.

+## Conclusion

+Summary of what we have done.
+A short part about the battlefield and stuff.
+We believe there is once again hope in the hearts of the kernel methodists.

 ### References